isabella232/net-two-factor-auth/part4-authenticator-app.md

     return token;
 }
 ```
-in the next: action generate the token and send it to the server for verification.
-If the token is ok the website will login if not, nothing will happen.
+In the next action, generate the token and send it to the server for verification.
+If the token is OK, the website will log in.
+If not, nothing will happen.

 ```objectivec
 - (IBAction)next:(id)sender {